prochazkaml/useful-scripts/README.md

 **umnt** unmounts devices/files by unmounting it from the folder previously created in /mnt/ and then deletes the folder.

-A demostration of this script can be found [here](https://raw.githubusercontent.com/prochazkaml/useful-scripts/master/vids/mnt.mkv). **TBD**
+A demostration of these scripts can be found [here](https://raw.githubusercontent.com/prochazkaml/useful-scripts/master/vids/mnt.mkv). **TBD**

 *These scripts use sudo internally, so make sure that you have sudo access!*